-For load-bearing structures, functional loads/actions as mentioned in the third subsection, mean permanent and variable loads/actions.
+Functional loads/actions as mentioned in the fifth subsection, mean, in the case of load-bearing structures, permanent and variable loads/actions.

-Design loads/actions as mentioned in the fourth subsection, includes functional, environmental and accidental loads/actions, including fire and explosion loads/actions.
+Dimensioning loads/actions as mentioned in the third and sixth subsection, comprise functional, environmental and accidental loads/actions, inter alia fire and explosive loads/actions.

 In order to fulfil the requirements related to load-bearing structures, the standards NORSOK N-001 and NORSOK N-003 should be used.
-In addition, NORSOK N-004 should be used for steel structures, and NS 3473 for concrete structures.
+In addition, NORSOK N-004 should be used for steel structures.